 People start pointing at me and make avoid-the-crazy-woman sounds to their children and spouses.
 I slink off to the refuge of my car or the plumbing department to avoid further embarrassment.

 All mum plants at garden centers are hardy, meaning that they are perennials in most climates.
 However, if these plants are put in the ground from August on, most won’t make it through the winter in areas where temperatures dip into the single digits.
 The reason is that mums planted late in the season are near or at the flowering stage, and they don’t grow roots to sustain plants through the winter.
 All the energy is put into blooming.
-That is why mums should be planted in the spring.
+That is why mums are best planted in the spring.

 Chrysanthemums make an autumn landscape, but they must be planted in the spring to survive the winter.